 I forgot this little nugget of information 1 minute into the game.

-- No running or crawling.
-(No running?
-People are shooting at me!)
+No running?
+People are shooting at me!

 Then, nine warriors of doom were unleashed on the Laser District, the likes of which Fribourg had never before seen.

-Strobe lights from a “mine” on the wall eerily pierced the smoke in shades of red, blue and green, creating a confusing array of false targets – the colors mimicked the same flashing lights on our vest plates, shoulders, and guns, all targets for our enemies.
+Strobe lights from a “mine” on the wall eerily pierced the smoke in shades of red, blue and green, creating a confusing array of false targets.
+The colors mimicked the same flashing lights on our vest plates, shoulders, and guns, all targets for our enemies.